Master of Science Biotechnology

 When does the semester welcome ceremony take place and where can I get information about it?

-You can find information about the semester welcome and introductory events for the MSc Biotechnology here shortly before the start of each semester.
+You can find information about the semester welcome and introductory events for the MSc in Biotechnology here shortly before the start of each semester.

 What happens if my certificate is not available until after the enrollment deadline?